magsallen/CV/README.md

 ---
 ## <a name="profile">Profile</a>
-A focused and collaborative fullstack engineer with excellent communication, problem-solving skills and leadership skills.
+A focused and collaborative fullstack engineer with excellent communication, problem-solving and leadership skills.

-With 5+ years professional experience spanning CSS to CDNs I have a broad skillset that allows me to understand and resolve complex challenges and to deliver on work that I am deeply proud of.
+With 8 years professional experience spanning CSS to CDNs I have a broad skill set that allows me to understand and resolve complex challenges and deliver on work that I am deeply proud of.
 Alongside technical best practice I advocate for culture, accessibility, documentation and mentoring in my teams.

-Beyond work, I am a boxer, a reader, a British Sign Language teacher and an active member of my local Women Who Code group.
+Beyond work, I am a runner, a reader, a British Sign Language learner and a former City Lead of Women Who Code Belfast.

 ---
 ## <a name="technologies">Technologies</a>